Isisaurus/city-planner/README.md

 - [Sanity](https://www.sanity.io/) as data serving and management;
 - [Sanity Typegen](https://www.sanity.io/docs/sanity-typegen), which is a new tool to generate TypeScript types from Sanity GROQ queries and schema definitions;
   - To regenerate typed from schemas, run ```npx sanity@latest typegen generate```
+- [Sentry](https://sentry.io) is implemented for monitoring the app and accepting user bug reports;